What is 2.68056 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 268056 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 268056 are: 1 2 3 4 6 8 9 12 17 18 24 27 34 36 51 54 68 72 73 102 108 136 146 153 204 216 219 292 306 408 438 459 584 612 657 876 918 1224 1241 1314 1752 1836 1971 2482 2628 3672 3723 3942 4964 5256 7446 7884 9928 11169 14892 15768 22338 29784 33507 44676 67014 89352 134028 268056